jckuri/Control_and_Trajectory_Tracking/README.md

 ## Division by zero when waypoints gather to the same location

 A division by zero occurs when waypoints gather to the same location.
-I already correct this bug in the `simulatorAPI.py` with this Python code:
+I already corrected this bug with this Python code:

 `simulatorAPI.py`
 ```